 Condoms: what makes them hard to talk about and even harder to use?
-On 30 November 2021, a livestream of the series “Po Pravde Govorya” (Telling the Truth) hosted by UNAIDS, UNESCO, Odnoklassniki (OK.RU) social network and Domashny Ochag magazine featured experts and celebrity guests discussing common myths, misconceptions, challenges and fears related to condom negotiation and use, with a special focus on gender aspects such as women’s ability to protect their reproductive health and to choose the protection method.
+On 30 November 2021, a livestream of the series “Po Pravde Govorya” (Frankly Speaking) hosted by UNAIDS, UNESCO, Odnoklassniki (OK.RU) social network and Domashny Ochag magazine featured experts and celebrity guests discussing common myths, misconceptions, challenges and fears related to condom negotiation and use, with a special focus on gender aspects such as women’s ability to protect their reproductive health and to choose the protection method.
 The show broadcast on the eve of the World AIDS Day received more than a million views.

 “Love does not relieve you from responsibility”

 Is it true that #condomskillpleasure?
 Who should buy and offer them – men or women?
 Do partners trusting each other need to use condoms?
 How has the (lack of) condom use contributed to the HIV epidemic in Eastern Europe and Central Asia?
 The show guests explored these and other questions using examples from their personal experience and professional practice.

 Natalya Ladnaya, Senior Researcher at the Federal Research Institute of Epidemiology’s AIDS Prevention and Control Unit, clarified any remaining issues as to whether condoms can reliably protect against HIV and STIs and whether using them in a long-term relationship makes sense.

 “By now, HIV has spilled over from vulnerable groups to the general population.
 In recent years, almost 70% of all new HIV infections have occurred through heterosexual contact.
 Particularly at risk are women 35+ who are looking for a partner, as well as men and women who are no longer concerned about contraception, do not use condoms, and thus get infected with HIV”